Login to Complete A Submission or to Access Judging Panel

 Past prizes include games, tablets, informational meetings, internships and more!

-I’m interested in participating, but I do not go to school in one of the three Challenge cities (NYC, Dallas and Pittsburgh).
+I’m interested in participating, but I do not go to school in one of the five Challenge cities (NYC, Los Angeles, Pittsburgh, Atlanta and Detroit).
 Can I still submit a game?

-For the 2016-2017 school year, the Games for Change Student Challenge is only open to middle and high public school students in NYC, North Texas and Pittsburgh.
+For the 2017 - 2018 school year, the Games for Change Student Challenge is only open to middle and high public school students in NYC, Los Angeles, Pittsburgh, Atlanta and Detroit.
 We are hoping to expand the Challenge to new cities in upcoming years.

 How do I contact the G4C Student Challenge?